 Buckle up for this one boys and girls!
-I am climbing high up on my soapbox for this one.
+I am climbing high up on my soapbox.
 Yelling it out across the mountains for all to hear!

 The past two weeks have had me up in arms.
 I have been waking up with rebuttals and stressing over the topic of “structuralism”.
 Let me define structuralism for you in the terms of Paul Ingraham, “Structuralism is an excessive preoccupation with the biomechanical boogeymen.”
 In other words, the belief that all pain is precipitated by mal-alignments, posture, and tissue damage.